 Nobody bothered to tell me that dynamite is explosive.
-When I found out, it was already too late.
+And when I found out, it was already too late.

 That’s right, I lost my face.

 It was a pretty face.
 Before the accident, people used to stop me on the streets asking for pictures.
 My biggest client was Cindy Loverlips, the richest and therefore prettiest girl in all of Blackeyed County.